AB2000-prof/Auction-System-with-Enhanced-Security-Features-To-Tackle-Shill-Bidding/README.md

-How to run the Web Application:
+How to run the Web Application: Must have Node.js installed locally.

  - Download the folder onto your system.
  - CD into the folder